WHAT YOU NEED TO KNOW:

 - Turn off all air-intake systems such as fans and air conditioners.
 Turn down the furnace thermostat.
 Close fireplace dampers.

-- For severe weather emergencies, if your building has a basement, take a radio and go there.
+- If your building has a basement, take a radio and go there.

 - Do not go outside until you are told it is safe to go out or are told to evacuate.
 If you must go outdoors briefly to warn someone during a nuclear emergency, cover your nose and mouth with a cloth towel or scarf.